 Frazer Lively Professor of Theatre; Program Director, Theatre.
 B.A.
 (Theatre and Dance) State University of New York at Buffalo 1983; M.A.
 (Theatre Performance and Literature) University of Pittsburgh 1987; Certificate in French, Sorbonne (Paris IV) 1993; Ph.D.
 (Theatre History and Literature) University of Pittsburgh 1997.
 My areas of interest in theatre history/literature/performance include symbolist theatre, Chekhov, African-American theatre, and modern protest as theatre.
 As a theatre practitioner, I have expertise in children's theatre and creative drama, acting, and directing.
 Porter Fine Arts 119. email@example.com

 Michael McGhee Associate Professor of Music, Chair, Fine Arts Division and College Organist.
 B.M.
 (Organ Performance) Shorter College 1999; M.M.(Organ Performance) University of Georgia 2001; D.M.
 (Organ Performance and Literature) Indiana University School of Music 2005.
 I am Wesleyan's College Organist and teach courses in organ, harpsichord, music theory, music history and literature.
-I also am a church musician and an active member of the American Guild or Organists.
-Porter Fine Arts 105. email@example.com
+I also am a church musician and an active member of the American Guild of Organists.
+Porter Fine Arts 105. firstname.lastname@example.org

 James V. Ogden Assistant Professor of Theatrical Design and Production.
 B.F.A.
 (Scenic Design & Production) Virginia Commonwealth University 2006; M.F.A.(Theatrical Design) University of Texas at Austin 2014. email@example.com